-What is Cocaine?
+What Is Cocaine?

-Health Effects of Cocaine Use
+Side Effects of Cocaine Use

-- Loss of a sense of smell
+- Loss of the sense of smell

-Cocaine Addiction Treatment Program
+How a Cocaine Addiction Treatment Program Can Help

 Seeking addiction treatment at a drug and alcohol detox center takes determination.
-You didn’t get into this situation overnight, so you must be ready to work hard to put addiction into the past.
+You did not get into this situation overnight, so you must be ready to work hard to put addiction into the past.
 Not everyone has the same experience in a cocaine addiction treatment program, but there are some common elements you can expect:

-- Medical/psychological intake
+- Medical and psychological intake